ERMI-Software/ermi-file-format/README.md

 # ERMI Batch File Format. (v2.3.0)

 ERMI is a lightweight transaction monitoring tool designed to simplify compliance with AML and related regulations.
-This repository contains information on the data ERMI and acts as a file format specification.
+This repository contains information on the ERMI file format and how to provide data to ERMI for analysis.

 ## Overview

 For batch operation ERMI consumes a CSV [RFC 4180](https://tools.ietf.org/html/rfc4180) formatted text file.
 This file is made up of a number of columns representing the ERMI Data Model.
-This file is versioned using the [semvar versioning system](https://semver.org).
+This specification is versioned using the [semvar versioning system](https://semver.org).
 The version can be found at the top of this document, the latest version can always be found at  https://github.com/ermi-ltd/ermi-file-format/releases

 ## ERMI Data Model.

-The ERMI Data Model splits each transaction into 2 parts.
-The details of the parties involved, and the information for the transaction itself.
+The ERMI Data Model splits each transaction into multiple elements.
+Each row represents one transactions and consists of:

+1. Up to four parties (see below) who take a role in the transaction.
+2. The transaction details such as date, value and currency
+3. Optional configuration and rule targetting settings.

-ERMI supports up to four parties for each transaction:
+The four parties are:

 **Payer** - The payer is the person or legal entity initiating a transaction, sometimes known as the "ultimate" payer.